 Region 3 Champion

-Morgan County High School was the Region 3 champion.
+Morgan County Career and Technical Center was the Region 3 champion.

 Students donated nine deer—approximately 1,512 servings of venison—to the program.

-Morgan County High School club member Andrew Taylor secured the donation of more deer than anyone else in the region, winning him the individual Top Harvester award.
+Morgan County Career and Technical Center club member Andrew Taylor secured the donation of more deer than anyone else in the region, winning him the individual Top Harvester award.

 Region 4 Champion

 Jefferson County High School earned the most points in Region 4.

 A total of 25 deer were donated—enough to provide 4,200 servings of venison to hungry Tennesseans.

 Jefferson County High School club member Josh Dennis won the award for individual Top Harvester in the region—donating five deer.